21 Best Things to Do in Beaufort, NC

 For southern-style food, Beaufort is the best place to be.

-Some of the best places to tuck into mouth-watering food in Beaufort include Clawson’s on Front Street, The Spouter Inn, and Beaufort Grocery.
+Some of the best places to tuck into mouth-watering food in Beaufort include Clawson’s on Front Street and Beaufort Grocery.

 If you are in search of fresh seafood, The Dock House should be on your list.